Context7 MCP: Up-to-Date Library Docs for AI Coding Assistants

 Step 6: Integrate with Your Deployment Workflow

-DeployHQ provides automated deployment from Git repositories to any server, making it the perfect companion to your AI-assisted development workflow.
+DeployHQ provides automated deployment from Git to any server — the natural companion to AI-assisted development.

-1. Create a New Project: Log in to your DeployHQ account and create a new project
+- Create a project in your DeployHQ account

-3. Configure Your Server: Set up your deployment target with SFTP, SSH, or your preferred connection method.
-Unlike platform-specific hosting, you can deploy to any VPS or server you control
+- Configure your server with SSH or SFTP.
+Unlike platform-locked hosting, you deploy to any VPS or server you control

 Troubleshooting